Gyeeta/gyeeta.github.io/docs/architecture.md

 ## Alert Action Agent {#alert-action-agent}

-The Alert Action Agent is involved in firing the Alert Actions (Notifications) as per the configured Alert rules.
+The Alert Action Agent is involved in executing the Alert Actions (Notifications) as per the configured Alert rules.
 A single instance of the Alert agent is needed to be installed on a host with Network Connectivity to `shyama`.
-If the Alert Action needs Network connectivity to an external service such as Slack, the Alert Action Host must have external Network Connectivity as well.
+If the Alert Action needs Network connectivity to an external service such as Slack or Pagerduty, the Alert Action Host must have external Network Connectivity as well.

 **Features :**